fabiocozzolino/fabiocozzolino.github.io/_posts/2019-11-10-request-reply-with-grpc-net.md

 3. The `Startup.cs` file: register the gRPC service by calling the `MapGrpcService` method;

 ## Build our BookshelfService
-Our first version of `BookshelfService` implements a simple method that allows to save a Book into our Bookshelf.
+Our first version of `BookshelfService` implements a simple method that allows saving a Book into our Bookshelf.
 To proceed, we need to change the default greet.proto by renaming to our brand new bookshelf.proto and changing its content with the following code:
 ``` csharp
 syntax = "proto3";